Tongmu Reserve Mei Zhan Jin

 Jingdezhen is highly vitrified and shows the truest aroma.
-As a second choice, Longchuan porcelain and Dehua porcelain both work well.
+Longchuan porcelain and Dehua porcelain also both work well.
 The goal is to use a porcelain vessel that holds 5fl oz of water or less, as highly vitrified and fine as possible.

 We use Chippewa Spring water here in the midwest, but there are other sweet, full bodied spring waters available around the country.
 In a pinch, waters like Fiji and Evian can work well.

 When you brew, do not use a strainer.